stephanie0324/Lumigo/README.md

 # New Updates

-> 🎉 　 KnowBot is born on May 21, 2025
+> 🎉 　 Lumigo is born on May 21, 2025

 - 2025/06/15 Add in **Multi-Agent** worflow for better search and query expand experience
 - 2025/06/05 Add in Vertex AI as our model inference
-- 2025/05/27 Knowbot added pdf reader, fooenote and reference for better search
+- 2025/05/27 Lumigo added pdf reader, fooenote and reference for better search

 <p align="right">(<a href="#readme-top">back to top</a>)</p>